link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 g -> s: Respond an access token
 ```

-This enhanced process ensures that only the registered application, possessing the correct Client ID and Client Secret, can successfully exchange the authorization code for an access token.
+This enhanced process ensures that only the registered application,
+possessing the correct **Client ID** and **Client Secret**, can successfully exchange the authorization code for an access token.
 Consequently, even if an authorization code is intercepted, it cannot be exploited by an unauthorized party.